 As a special exception, if you link this file with files compiled with a GNU compiler to produce an executable, this does not cause the resulting executable to be covered by the GNU General Public License.
 This exception does not however invalidate any other reasons why the executable file might be covered by the GNU General Public License.

+Please also note the license of the rx library. }

+'''

+{$gnu-pascal,I-}

+{$if GPC_RELEASE < 20030303}

+{$error This unit requires GPC release 20030303 or newer.}

+{$endif}

+'''

-Please also note the license of the rx library. } {\$gnu-pascal,I-} {\sif GPC_RELEASE < 20030303} {\\$error This unit requires GPC release 20030303 or newer.} {\\$endif} unit RegEx; interface uses GPC; const { 'BasicRegExSpecialChars' contains all characters that have special meanings in basic regular expressions.
-'ExtRegExSpecialChars' contains those that have special meanings in extended regular expressions. } BasicRegExSpecialChars = ['.', '[', ']', '^', '\$', '', '\']; ExtRegExSpecialChars ['.', '[', ']', '^', '\$', '', '+', '?', '{', '}', '|', '(', ')', '\']; type { The type used by the routines of the 'RegEx' unit to store regular expressions in an internal format.
+''' unit RegEx; interface uses GPC; const { 'BasicRegExSpecialChars' contains all characters that have special meanings in basic regular expressions.
+'ExtRegExSpecialChars' contains those that have special meanings in extended regular expressions. } BasicRegExSpecialChars = ['.', '[', ']', '^', '$', '', '\']; ExtRegExSpecialChars ['.', ', ', ']', '^', '$', '', '+', '?', '{', '}', '|', '(', ')', '\']; type { The type used by the routines of the 'RegEx' unit to store regular expressions in an internal format.
 The fields RegEx, RegMatch, ErrorInternal, From and Length are only used internally.
 SubExpressions can be read after 'NewRegEx' and will contain the number of parenthesized subexpressions.
 Error should be checked after 'NewRegEx'.
-It will be 'nil' when it succeeded, and contain an error message otherwise. } RegExType = record RegEx, RegMatch: Pointer; { Internal } ErrorInternal: CString; { Internal } From, Length: CInteger; { Internal } SubExpressions: CInteger; Error: PString end; { Simple interface to regular expression matching.
+It will be 'nil' when it succeeded, and contain an error message otherwise. } RegExType = record RegEx, RegMatch: Pointer; { Internal } ErrorInternal: CString; { Internal } From, Length: CInteger; { Internal } SubExpressions: CInteger; Error: PString end: { Simple interface to regular expression matching.
 Matches a regular expression against a string starting from a specified position.

-Returns the position of the first match, or 0 if it does not

-function RegExPosFrom (const Expression: String; ExtendedRegEx, CaseInsensitive: Boolean; const s: String; From: Integer) = match, or the regular expression is invalid. }
+Returns the position of the first match, or 0 if it does not match, or the regular expression is invalid. } function RegExPosFrom (const Expression: String; ExtendedRegEx, CaseInsensitive: Boolean; const s: String; From: Integer) = MatchPosition: Integer; { Creates the internal format of a regular expression.
+If ExtendedRegEx is True, Expression is assumed to denote an extended regular expression, otherwise a basic regular expression.
+CaseInsensitive determines if the case of letters will be ignored when matching the expression.
+If NewLines is True, 'NewLine' characters in a string matched against the expression will be treated as dividing the string in multiple lines, so that '$' can match before the NewLine and 'a' can match after.
+Also, '.' and '[^...]' will not match a NewLine then. } '''